B-Howell/CI-CD-WordPress-Blog/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the MIT-LICENSE file for details.